 American Gun: A History of the U.S. in Ten Firearms is one of my new favorite American history books.
 In my estimation, this ranks up there with books like D-Day: June 6, 1944 by Stephen Ambrose.
 Why I like these books so much is that they tell the personal stories of individuals that shaped historical events.

-In my mind, American Gun is not a gun book.
+In my mind, American Gun is not a typical gun book.
 Yes, guns are an inescapable part of the book, but author Chris Kyle tells stories of America.
 The Kentucky rifle, for example, is not about steel and wood – it is about a marksman in the Revolutionary War who helped turn the tide of a critical battle.
 It is about Davy Crockett, Sam Houston and Texans fighting for freedom from Mexico.

 If you’ve ever sat around a campfire, talking to friends and telling stories of the past, then you will understand the literary feel of this book.
 American Gun is not some dry history lesson or manual of arms for an antique firearm.
 It is instead the enthralling stories of American men and women shaping the United States with guns and acts of bravery.

 The ten guns featured start at the American Long Rifle and end with the M16.
 But the real stories start with Sgt.
 Timothy Murphy and run through Sgt.
 Leigh Ann Hester.
-Both sergeants played pivotal roles in protecting Americans with their rifle, though separated by more than 200 years.
+Both sergeants played pivotal roles in protecting Americans with their rifles, though separated by more than 200 years.

 The ten guns that Kyle features in the book are: